Connect With Us

-The piping plover is a small shorebird that nests in the Great Plains states, on the shores of Lakes Michigan and Superior, and along the Atlantic coast - all populations winter along the southern Atlantic and Gulf coasts in the U.S. This website features the Great Lakes population, which is listed as endangered under the federal Endangered Species Act.
+The piping plover is a small shorebird that nests in the three separate geographic populations in the U.S.: the Great Plains states, the shores of the Great Lakes, and the shores of the Atlantic coast.
+Birds from all populations winter on the southern Atlantic and Gulf coasts in the U.S. This website features the Great Lakes population, which is listed as endangered under the federal Endangered Species Act.

 September 22, 2009: 5-Year Review (206-page 1MB PDF)

 September 2, 2009: Strong Partnership Benefits Wisconsin Piping Plovers

 August 11, 2009 - Endangered Piping Plover Chicks Make History.
 Three chicks are from first Illinois nest in 30 years.

 2006 S6 Grant Project - Great Lakes Shoreline Project

 2006 Habitat Conservation Planning Land Acquisition Grant: Point Betsie Piping Plover HCP (Benzie County, MI)